Development Setup β

 - OR

-running as a virtual node
+meshtasticdrunning as a virtual node

-Quick Start
+Quick Start β

-1. Clone the Repository
+1. Clone the Repository β

 Important: MeshMonitor uses Git submodules for protocol definitions.
-Clone with --recurse-submodules
+Clone with --recurse-submodules:

 git clone --recurse-submodules https://github.com/yeraze/meshmonitor.git

-If you already cloned without submodules:
+cd meshmonitorIf you already cloned without submodules:

-This installs all frontend and backend dependencies defined in package.json
+npm installThis installs all frontend and backend dependencies defined in package.json.

-3. Set Environment Variables
+3. Set Environment Variables β

-file or export environment variables:
+Create a .env file or export environment variables:

 export MESHTASTIC_NODE_IP=192.168.1.100 # Your node's IP

-export MESHTASTIC_TCP_PORT=4403 # Default Meshtastic port
+export MESHTASTIC_TCP_PORT=4403 # Default Meshtastic portOptional environment variables:

 export PORT=3001 # Backend API port

-export TZ=America/New_York # Timezone for timestamps
+export TZ=America/New_York # Timezone for timestamps4.
+Start the Development Server β

 MeshMonitor has two components that need to run: